-Nutrient-rich water flows out of Glacier Bay to the salt water.
+Nutrient-rich water flows out of Glacier Bay to the saltwater.
 Organisms like zooplankton love feeding on these nutrients.
-The plankton are eaten by things like krill and small fish, which whales thrive on.
+The plankton is eaten by things like krill and small fish, which whales thrive on.
 It's the circle of life!

 The whale watching tours head to this area of Alaska where the plankton flow from Glacier Bay like fine wines flowing out of vineyards in Bordeaux.
 And in turn, where the whales go to feed.

 That, my friend, is how they can guarantee you'll see whales.

 Guests on an Icy Strait Point whale watching excursion also have a chance to see a bubble net feeding with their own eyes.
 This unique learned feeding tactic is one that humpback whales use to successfully catch more fish.